Session Expired

 AI Summary

-Establishes a vehicle registration surcharge for safe routes to school and bans facial recognition in automated traffic enforcement systems.
+This bill establishes a vehicle registration surcharge for a safe routes to school program and prohibits facial recognition in traffic enforcement systems.

 Business Impact

-If you operate automated traffic enforcement systems in Hawaii, you must ensure no facial recognition software is used by 12/31/2025 or face penalties.
+If you operate automated traffic enforcement systems in Hawaii, you must ensure they do not use facial recognition technology by 12/31/2025 or face penalties.

 State